coachcare/npm-datepicker/README.md

 # Material DatePicker by CoachCare

+Fork of the official Material Datepicker for Angular v6 with timepicker support.

 The datepicker allows users to enter a date either through text input, or by choosing a date from the calendar.
 It is made up of several components and directives that work together.